Max Muncy Player Props: Dodgers vs. Padres

 - In 46.7% of his 90 games this season, Muncy has picked up at least one hit.
 He's also had 15 multi-hit games.

-- He has hit a long ball in 22 games this season (24.4%), leaving the park in 7.1% of his trips to the dish.
+- In 24.4% of his games this season, he has hit a home run, and 7.1% of his trips to the plate.

-- In 38 games this season (42.2%), Muncy has picked up an RBI, and in 17 of those games (18.9%) he had more than one.
-He has also driven home three or more of his team's runs in eight contests.
+- Muncy has an RBI in 38 of 90 games this year, with multiple RBI in 17 of them.
+He has also driven in three or more of his team's runs in eight contests.

-- In 47 of 90 games this year, he has scored, and 13 of those games included multiple runs.
+- He has scored in 47 games this year, with multiple runs 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.